 The Blocking Year (Sperrjahr) Explained

-The blocking year is a crucial period in the liquidation process where creditors can register their claims with the company.
+The blocking year, or Sperrjahr, is a mandatory one-year period during which creditors can register claims against the company.

 Concluding Liquidation and Company Deletion